Huawei brings 5G to Mount Everest

-Huawei and China Mobile have built the world’s highest 5G network on Mount Everest in a bid to demonstrate the potential of the technology.
+Huawei and China Mobile have built the world’s highest 5G network on Mount Everest in a bid to demonstrate the potential of the technology in extreme conditions.

-The sites have been built to commemorate the anniversary of two Chinese mountaineering achievements.

 - UK falling behind on 5G awareness